 Plant genomics, morphology, evolution and development

-My main research interest is in understanding the molecular genetic basis of plant morphological diversity.
-My work includes investigations of the development of morphology using scanning electron microscopy and histological sections as well investigations of gene function in development.
-I started my research career working with angiosperms particularly the monocots, Zea mays and Lacandonia schismatica, and used a variety of approaches to understand distinct morphological features within these two species.
+Barbara Ambrose’s main research interest is in understanding the molecular genetic basis of plant morphological diversity.
+Her work includes investigations of the development of morphology using scanning electron microscopy and histological sections as well investigations of gene function in development.
+Barbara started her research career working with angiosperms particularly the monocots, Zea mays and Lacandonia schismatica, and used a variety of approaches to understand distinct morphological features within these two species.
 Research in both species involved the investigation of the role of MADS-box genes in the development of these plants.
 These evolutionary developmental (evo-devo) studies have provided molecular genetic evidence to support the homology between the grass specific lodicule in Zea mays and petals and to understand the inverted reproductive structures in Lacandonia schismatica.
-Although I have a few projects investigating floral MADS-box genes in diverse species, the vast majority of my research has recently moved away from the angiosperms to understanding the morphology of lycophytes and ferns.
-My evolutionary developmental research at NYBG is synergistic and enhanced by the expertise of garden scientists in the morphology of lycophytes and ferns.
+Although Barbara has a few projects investigating floral MADS-box genes in diverse species, the vast majority of her research has recently moved away from the angiosperms to understanding the morphology of lycophytes and ferns.
+Her evolutionary developmental research at NYBG is synergistic and enhanced by the expertise of garden scientists in the morphology of lycophytes and ferns.

 Evolution and development in lycophytes and ferns